 Focus on the right products

-First, you have to figure out what products you want to entice people to buy.
+First, you should figure out what products you want to entice people to buy.

-Depending on your business, you might be selling hundreds or even thousands of items.
+Depending on your business, you might sell hundreds or even thousands of items.

 Which ones are the right products to emphasize?